gromacs/gromacs/docs/reference-manual/topologies/topology-file-formats.rst

 -  Descriptive comment lines and empty lines are highly recommended

--  Starting with |Gromacs| version 3.1.3, all directives at the parameter level can be used multiple times and there are no restrictions on the order, except that an atom type needs to be defined before it can be used in other parameter definitions
+-  All directives at the parameter level can be used multiple times and there are no restrictions on the order, except that an atom type needs to be defined before it can be used in other parameter definitions

 -  If parameters for a certain interaction are defined multiple times for the same combination of atom types the last definition is used;
-   starting with |Gromacs| version 3.1.3 :ref:`grompp <gmx grompp>` generates a warning for parameter redefinitions with different values
+   `grompp <gmx grompp>` generates a warning for parameter redefinitions with different values, with the exception of ``[dihedraltype]`` 9

 -  Using one of the ``[ atoms ]``,
    ``[ bonds ]``, ``[ pairs ]``,